Kaiser-Yang/Kaiser-Yang.github.io/_posts/2023-12-14-cpp-smart-pointer.md

 {
     using unique_file_t = std::unique_ptr<std::FILE, decltype(&close_file)>;
-    // make sure there is demo.txt in current directory.
+    // Make sure there is demo.txt in current directory.
-    // otherwise the fp is nullptr
+    // Otherwise the fp is nullptr
     unique_file_t fp(std::fopen("demo.txt", "r"), &close_file);
-} // here fp is finalized, so the close_file() will be called.
+} // Here fp is finalized, so the close_file() will be called.
 ```

 ### `std::shared_ptr`